Ben gets a new girlfriend, whose sense of touch lets her see beneath the surface.note

-- This is Older Than Radio, as the main character from The Tell-Tale Heart suffers from an "over-acuteness of the senses," which may or may not be why he killed the old man.
+- The main character from The Tell-Tale Heart suffers from an "over-acuteness of the senses," which may or may not be why he killed the old man.

-- Poe used the same idea even earlier, in The Fall Of The House Of Usher.
+- The Fall Of The House Of Usher.
 Roderick Usher suffers from bouts of hyperacute senses, which are portrayed as entirely a burden, never an advantage.